coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 - [x] ALTERNATIVELY, Find a way to reasonably package tcl/tk with the executable in a relocatable way

 # How should deleting work
-- Have another file %s.del for each calendar file (e.g. .calendar has .calendar.del, .coolcal has .coolcal.del)
-- When an appointment/note is deleted, write it to the .del file and remove it from the main calendar file
-	- Fortunately the program is so old it lacks a "delete" operation, so this can easily be added to the menus and bound to the Del key
--